daniel-lerch/vocup/docs/fileformats.md

 ## .vdp

 > ⚠️ This file format is deprecated.
 Since Vocup 1.8.0 it is not possible to create new backups anymore.
-Since Vocup 2.0.0 is not possible to restore backups anymore.
+Since Vocup 1.9.0 is also not possible to restore backups anymore.

-This format is used for Vocup Backups.
+This format was used for Vocup Backups.
 It is basically a zip file using `Deflate` compression:
 ```
 *.vdp/
     chars/